ryul99/ryul99.github.io/about.md

 <img src="/assets/profile-placeholder.png" title="Profile Picture" class="profile">

 I'm developer and student from Korea.
-I have an interest in many part of computer.
-Asking what I don't know and learning from it are my advantages.
+I am interested in ML(Deep Learning) and DevOps.
 You can see my work at my [github](https://github.com/ryul99/).
-Contact me by creating [issue](https://github.com/ryul99/ryul99.github.io/issues).
+You can see me on [Twitter](https://twitter.com/ryul99_dev) too.